doanduyhai/Cassandra_Data_Model_Bench/README.md

  Compile and build the webapp with  `mvn clean package`.
 The generated `stress-cql3.war` file is in the `./target` folder.

  Then deploy the webapp to a tomcat.
-Do not to configure the `on.properties` config file and start the webapp with the VM argument `-Don.config.file=<path_to_on.properties>`
+Do not forget to configure the `on.properties` config file and start the webapp with the VM argument `-Don.config.file=<path_to_on.properties>`

 ### The data model